micemeat/Lenovo-11e-N3160-Hackintosh/README.md

 ## ⚠️ Important: macOS Version Limit

-**This build targets macOS 10.15 Catalina as the maximum supported version.**
+**This build targets macOS 10.15 Catalina as the MAXIMUM supported version.**

 The Intel HD Graphics 400 (Gen8 LP) in the N3160 does **NOT** have Metal support, which is required for macOS 11 Big Sur and later.
 There is no workaround for this — it's a hardware limitation.

+Additionally, the Celeron N3160 lacks SSE4.2 — the `AAAMouSSE.kext` emulates this, but it can be unstable.
+If you get random kernel panics, try disabling it.

 **Supported versions:**
 | Version | Support |